Support for businesses affected by coronavirus

 Empty property

 Business Rates is not be payable for the first three months that a property is empty.
 After the 3-month period, rates will be charged at 100% unless the property is exempt e.g. listed buildings, empty properties owned by charities and community amateur sports clubs.
-Some properties are eligible for extended empty property relief, find out more on the Exempted buildings and empty buildings relief.
+Some properties are eligible for extended empty property relief, find out more about exempted buildings and empty buildings relief on GOV.UK.

 Partially empty property